 Massachusetts has a fundamentally strong and wealthy economy, with the third highest personal income per capita in the nation (125% of the U.S.).
-The Commonwealth experienced among the steepest employment drops in the country during the last recession and, despite registering year-over-year employment gains in every month from July 2004 to September 2008, did not regain its prior peak.
-Employment began to decline in November 2008 but losses have been below those of the U.S. December 2010 employment in the Commonwealth was 1.4% above that of December 2009, the seventh straight month of year-over-year growth and above the 0.8% gain for the nation in the month.
-The Commonwealth's unemployment rate of 8.2% in December 2010 was 87% of the U.S. level for the month.
+The Commonwealth experienced among the steepest employment drops in the country during the prior recession and, despite registering year-over-year employment gains in every month from July 2004 to September 2008, did not regain its prior peak.
+Employment began to decline in November 2008 but losses were below those of the U.S. Commonwealth employment in 2010 was 0.2% above the prior year, compared to a 0.8% drop for the U.S. In January 2011, year-over-year growth of 0.4% in Massachusetts compared to a 0.7% increase for the nation.
+The Commonwealth's unemployment rate of 8.3% in January 2011 was 92% of the U.S. level for the month.

-Primary Analyst:

-Laura Porter Managing Director +1-212-908-0575 Fitch, Inc. One State Street Plaza New York, NY 10004
+Contact: Primary Analyst: Laura Porter Managing Director +1-212-908-0575 Fitch, Inc. One State Street Plaza New York, NY 10004